mrthreeplates/TRS-80_floppy_remapper/README.md

 models require an additional minor motherboard modification (see below).

-My goal for this project was to enable the features above while requiring the fewest (and least invasive) modifications possible.
+My goal for this project was to enable the features above while requiring the fewest (and least invasive) modifications possible to these vintage computers.

 ## TRS-80 Model 4P booting directly from an external floppy emulator